Congratulations to this year’s award winners

 From the award presentation:

-Andrew Washburn, graduate student in the Department of History at the University of Tennessee, Knoxville, is the 2024 recipient of the ISPLMC Roberts Award.
+The 2025 recipient of the ISLPMC Warren E. Roberts Award is Seth Kannarr, graduate student in the Department of Geography at the University of Tennessee, Knoxville.
 The award recognizes excellence in original graduate student fieldwork, documentary research, and writing in the area of traditional North American material culture.

 ISLPMC Historic Preservation Award